 Applicants must have at least sophomore standing.
 Graduate students interested in studying in Cambridge should consult their advisor and Associate Director of Study Abroad Erin Kunert to discuss details.

-The deadline to apply for the Fall of 2017 will be March 1st.
+The deadline to apply for the Spring of 2018 will be October 1st.
 Applications will be reviewed by the Resident Director alongside the Office of International Programs study abroad staff after the deadline has passed.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Click the “Apply Now” button at the top of this page to begin an application.